 Margins: This group of Newhouse alumni are reaching back to the school to support students of color, LGBTQ+ students and international students.
 Currently recruiting members, Margins helps current students navigate life at Syracuse University, and connects them with strong career role models.

 Syracuse values diversity, is committed to inclusion and seeks to provide access for all people, including those with disabilities.
-More information about disability and accessibility at Syracuse University is available online.
+Learn more information about disability and accessibility at Syracuse University.